s-nt-s/age-db/CLAVES.md

 * Inspector/a coordinador/a equipo
 * Inspector/a coordinador/a equipo gestión
 * Inspector/a coordinador/a especial
+* Inspector/a coordinador/a onif a
+* Inspector/a coordinador/a onif b
+* Inspector/a coordinador/a selección
 * Inspector/a datos
 * Inspector/a de apoyo
 * Inspector/a de competencia